90 Is How Many Feet

 Beyond the Arc: Considering Other Geometrical Shapes

 The relationship between angles and linear distances extends beyond circles.
 In other geometric shapes like triangles, the application is slightly different but still requires knowing the relevant dimensions.
-For instance, in a right-angled triangle, a 90-degree angle determines the type of triangle, but the lengths of the sides (hypotenuse, opposite, adjacent) would be calculated using trigonometric functions like sine, cosine, and tangent, not directly from the angle measure itself.
+To give you an idea, in a right-angled triangle, a 90-degree angle determines the type of triangle, but the lengths of the sides (hypotenuse, opposite, adjacent) would be calculated using trigonometric functions like sine, cosine, and tangent, not directly from the angle measure itself.
 The specific method for determining linear distances depends entirely on the shape and available information.

 Frequently Asked Questions (FAQ)